-Keyless Enter-N-Go Functions - With Driver's Foot OFF The Brake Pedal/Clutch Pedal (In PARK Or NEUTRAL Position)
+ENGINE START/STOP Button Functions - With Driver's Foot OFF The Brake Pedal (In PARK Or NEUTRAL Position)

-The Keyless Enter-N-Go feature operates similar to an ignition switch.
-It has three positions, OFF, ACC and RUN.
-To change the ignition switch positions without starting the vehicle and use the accessories, follow these steps starting with the ignition switch in the OFF position:
+The ENGINE START/STOP button operates similar to an ignition switch.
+It has three positions, OFF, ACC, RUN.
+To change the ignition switch positions without starting the vehicle and use the accessories follow these steps:

-- 1. Push the ENGINE START/STOP button once to change the ignition switch to the ACC position, - 2.
-Push the ENGINE START/STOP button a second time to change the ignition switch to the RUN position, - 3.
-Push the ENGINE START/STOP button a third time to return the ignition switch to the OFF position.
+- 1. Starting with the ignition in the OFF position: - 2.
+Push the ENGINE START/STOP button once to change the ignition to the ACC position. - 3.
+Push the ENGINE START/STOP button a second time to change the ignition to the RUN position. - 4.
+Push the ENGINE START/STOP button a third time to return the ignition to the OFF position.